Warner & Swasey Company: Telescopes

 Warner & Swasey designed and built the Lick Observatory refractor, shown here in an 1889 drawing.
 Alvan Clark & Sons made the 36-inch objective lens.

 The Irving Porter Church Memorial Telescope (built in 1922) on its original Warner & Swasey mount.
 The 12" objective lens was polished by Brashear Co.

 The first Warner & Swasey telescope, built in 1881, was sold to Beloit College for its new Smith Observatory and had a 9.5-inch lens made by Alvan Clark & Sons.
 Among the notable instruments the company built were the telescopes for Lick Observatory (1888, 36-inch, refracting); the United States Naval Observatory (1893); Yerkes Observatory (according to the 50th-anniversary book, this was a 40-inch refracting telescope completed in time for display at the World's Columbian Exposition of 1893, although its installation at Yerkes was apparently in 1897); and Canada's Dominion Astrophysical Observatory (1916, 72-inch, reflecting).
-In 1919, the company's founders donated their private observatory in East Cleveland, Ohio to Case Western Reserve University.
+In 1919, the company's founders donated their private observatory (built between their neighboring houses on Euclid Avenue) in East Cleveland, Ohio to Case Western Reserve University.
 Today's Warner and Swasey Observatory grew from that facility.

 The company's 50th-anniversary book describes the firm's giant-telescope-building work as unprofitable overall but a labor of technological love.